-Robbie Williams was introduced to Unicef UK by the late Ian Dury, himself a Unicef Special Representative in 1998, when they travelled together to Sri Lanka to see Unicef’s work.
+1998 – Robbie Williams was introduced to UNICEF UK by the late Ian Dury, himself a UNICEF Special Representative, when they travelled together to Sri Lanka to see our work.

-Robbie has visited several of Unicef’s projects around the world.
-In 2010 Robbie travelled to Haiti to witness the aftermath of the earthquake, to see Unicef’s work and to make an appeal film for vital funds.
-In 2012, Robbie travelled to Mexico City to make a short film for the fourth Soccer Aid on how Unicef is working with vulnerable children living in slums and on the streets.
+2012 – Robbie travelled to Mexico City to make a short film for the fourth Soccer Aid on how we are working with vulnerable children living in slums and on the streets.

 2014 – Robbie collaborated with David Beckham for the launch of our ‘Children in Danger’ campaign which aims to protect children from violence, disease, hunger and the chaos of war and disaster.

 2019 – Robbie performs at the first Soccer Aid for UNICEF gala

 2020 – Robbie takes part in our first ever eSoccer Aid playing FIFA against Usain Bolt.